Ballykinler: Etymology

 At the time of the conquest of Ulster by John de Courcy around 1177, Ballykinlar was called Lesscummalscig.
 The tithes from the area went to Christ Church, Dublin to pay for wax candles hence it became from Irish Baile Coinnleora 'townland of the candles'.

 Amenities

-Public houses in the area include the Minerstown Tavern (located 3 miles to the east along the coast) and The Four Roads Inn (2 miles from the village).
+The village has a shop and filling station.
+Public houses in the area include The Four Roads Inn (2 miles from the village) and the Minerstown Tavern (3 miles to the east).

-The village was selected for an award from the Big Lottery Fund of £128,472 to provide a new children's playgroup area.
+The preschool playgroup in the village has received some funding from the National Lottery.

-Visitors include walkers and hikers who wish to observe the coastline of County Down, and undertake the Ballykinlar to Killough walk which passes the Blue Flag beach at Tyrella.
+Visitors to the area include walkers and hikers on the Ballykinlar to Killough walk which passes the Blue Flag beach at Tyrella.
 A nearby coastal path is maintained by the Ministry of Defence, although access is prohibited when shooting ranges are active.

 Transport

 Ballykinlar Halt railway station was opened in March 1915, but closed on 16 January 1950.

 A regular bus service runs between Downpatrick and Ballykinlar, via Clough.